AKhart1/pythonTasks/README.md

 This repository serves as a collection of Python exercises completed as part of the Codecool course curriculum.
 The tasks are categorized based on their difficulty level and cover a wide range of topics in Python programming.

-## Structure
+## Folder Structure

-The repository is organized into files based on the task categories or difficulty levels.
+The repository is organized into folders based on the task categories or difficulty levels.
 Here is an overview of the file structure:

-- # `Task-Basic.py`: Contains Python tasks focusing on foundational concepts.
+- ### `BasicTasks` folder : Contains Python tasks focusing on foundational concepts.

 1. **String Reverser**:
    - Write a program that takes a string as input and returns it reversed.